-Meerkiddo Won the Digital Summit Western Balkans 2018 Pitch Competition!
+Meerkiddo Wins the Digital Summit Western Balkans 2018 Pitch Competition!

 Startup camp — is this the new way of building better startup networks?